SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 ##### Phrase 2:

 This second phrase was created as the terms for chemicals below often give results for animals, and thus they are combined with words for humans.
+Certain diseases are also included in these terms for humans, because they are diseases nearly always used in the context of humans and relevant for this topic.

 World Health Organization's (WHO) website was used to add specific chemicals of major public health concern <sup id="WHOchem">[11](#f11)</sup>.
 For some reason `fluoride` was not included in v2019-12; now added.
 Inadequate fluoride is not included, as the target is focused on poisoning/contamination.